What we do

-Skin Deep makes space for creatives of colour to work towards justice through cultural production.
+Skin Deep makes space for Black creatives and creatives of colour to work towards justice through cultural production.
 Through our live events, online platform and print magazine, we build capacity for artists and activists in London and globally to think beyond crisis and survival, and dream of just futures.

-We are a POC-led creative organisation that occupies a unique space in the media and arts landscape.
-We produce and curate work that is hopeful, that shifts the narrative away from crisis and survival.
-We are not reactive to short news cycles.
-We tap into deeper currents that flow from generations past to worlds yet to come.
-We take the long view, both in the stories we tell and support others to tell, and in the relationships we build with contributors, partners and our wider community.
+Predominantly Black and POC-led, Skin Deep occupies a unique space in the media and arts landscape.
+We produce and curate work that centres hope, joy and lasting meaningful change.
+We always take the long view, tapping into deep currents that flow from generations past to worlds yet to come – both in the stories we facilitate and tell, and in the long-term relationships we build with contributors, partners and our wider community.

 Want to support our work?
 Become a Skin Deep member.